joshtynjala/optimizing-performance-for-the-flash-platform/sql-database-performance/application-design-for-database-performance.md

 1. Load the data that the application needs first.

-2. When the initial startup operations of your application have completed, or at another “idle” time in the application, execute other statements.
+2. When the initial startup operations of your application have completed, or at another "idle" time in the application, execute other statements.

-For example, suppose your application doesn’t access the database at all to display its initial screen.
+For example, suppose your application doesn't access the database at all to display its initial screen.
 In that case, wait until that screen displays before opening the database connection.
 Finally, create the SQLStatement instances and execute any that you can.